JBrinco/Chromapy/README.md

 This submodule will assist in the use of experimental designs from beginning to end.
 It can:
 - Generate several experimental design matrixes: full factorial, Plackett-Burman and Box-Behnken (used for response surface modelling);
 - Calculate main effect for the screening designs (two level full factorial and Plackett-Burman);
-- **FUTURE** Calculate statistical significance for main effects in screening designs;
 - Perform response surface moddeling for a Box-Behnken design;

 This is by far the most complex submodule, but using it is easy enough.
 However, one must know the basic theory of experimental design in order to avoid mistakes (something I'm very prone to).
+In the future I might implement the calculation of statistical significance for main effects in screening designs.

 ## Multivariate Analysis <a name="overview_multivariate"></a>

 <img src="Examples_Templates/Images/PCA.png" class="center" width="400" alt="An impressive PCA biplot with loadings colored by functional group">

-This submodule will apply some types of multivariate analysis methods mostly for dimensionality reduction.
+This submodule can apply some types of multivariate analysis methods mostly for dimensionality reduction.
 At the moment it does principal component analysis (PCA) and partial least squares (PLS).
 It can:
 - Normalize data according to several different algorithms;
 - Calculat principal components for PCA and PLS;
 - Plot the results in several different ways (loadings, samples, biplot...)